dell-asm/dell-cisconexus5k/docs/nexus5k_zoneset_readme.md

 #-------------------------------------------------------------------------------

     1. member - This parameter (Optional) defines the comma separated list of member zones for the zoneset.
-				If parameter is omitted then zoneset's zone members won't be touched.
+If this parameter is omitted then the existing zoneset's members will not be affected.

     2. vsanid - This parameter (Mandatory) defines the VSAN Id for the zoneset.

 	  3. active - This parameter (Optional) defines whether to activate or deactivate the given zoneset on a given VSAN.
 The valid values are "true" or "false".
-                If parameter is omitted then zoneset activation state won't be touched.
+If this parameter is omitted then zoneset activation state will not be affected.

 	4. force - 	  This parameter (Optional) defines whether or not to forcefully activate the given zoneset if another zoneset is already active on given VSAN.
 The valid values are "true" or "false".
-                This parameter make sense only when used along with "active" parameter.
+This parameter should be used with the "active" parameter.

 #-------------------------------------------------------------------------------
 # Usage
 #-------------------------------------------------------------------------------

-The Nexus 5000 module can be used by calling the zoneset type from the site.pp, as shown in the example below:
+The Nexus 5000 module can be used by calling the zoneset type from site.pp, as shown in the example below:

 Usage:- Create zoneset